thinkshout/ts_environment/README.md

 This script installs php-code-sniffer, but configuration is not working as of September 2017.
 To work around this:

-1. Use brew to install a 3.x version of php-code-sniffer:

-$ brew upgrade php-code-sniffer

-2. Remove any existing version of drupal-coding-standards from homebrew:
+1. Remove any existing version of drupal-coding-standards from homebrew:

 $ brew uninstall drupal-coding-standards

-3. Install drupal coding standards with composer using "cgr"

-$ cgr "drupal/coder"

-Note that this will install coder in your home directory, at ~/.composer/global/drupal/coder/vendor/drupal/coder
+Note that coder is now installed via composer (cgr actually) in your home directory, at ~/.composer/global/drupal/coder/vendor/drupal/coder

 4. Find your config folder for PHP CS standards.
 It's called "installed_paths"

 $ phpcs --config-show

 <example output>
 Using config file: /usr/local/Cellar/php-code-sniffer/3.1.0/CodeSniffer.conf